 The Representative and Leaders will carefully plan and respect mutual calendar commitments.
 Schedules will be made on a quarterly basis (Jan-Mar, Apr-Jun, July-Sep, Oct-Dec).

-- The Representative and Leaders will agree upon dates of services every quarter using the online form at http://interimministrypartners.com/schedule/.
-This form should be completed a minimum of six weeks prior to the beginning of the next quarter.
+- The Representative and Leaders will agree upon dates of services every quarter and sign a Quarterly Schedule Agreement via Adobe Signature.
+This form will be emailed to the IMP representative first and then automatically emailed to the Church’s Point Person to review and sign.
+It should be completed a minimum of six weeks prior to the beginning of the next quarter.

 - The Representative commits to not book other engagements that interfere with the set schedule.
 While a rare exception such as a family emergency may arise, the Representative agrees to contact church Leaders as soon as possible to negotiate a schedule change and to release the church from those financial obligations.